plone/plone.staticresources/README.rst

 Prior to Plone 5.2, they were located in Products.CMFPlone.

 .. note::
-  A note on yarn: We require the use of yarn, because yarn supports installing the packages in a cursom directory, which npm doesn't.
+  A note on yarn: We require the use of yarn, because yarn supports installing the packages in a custom directory, which npm doesn't.
   Our package directory is located at: ``src/plone/staticresources/static/components``.